FuelLabs/fuels-ts/.changeset/breezy-tables-jam.md

 "fuels": minor
 ---

-fix!: `launchNode.cleanup` not killing node in single test
+fix!: `launchNode.cleanup` not killing node in last test of test group